oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-document-introduction/ai-document-introduction.md

-# Lab 9: Introduction to Document Understanding
+# Introduction to Document Understanding

 ## About this workshop